State Archives of Serbia: History

-The name was changed several times.
-Between 1918 and 1945 it was called National Archive (during this time it was National Archive of the Kingdom of Yugoslavia).
-Between 1945 and 1948 the name was National Archive of the Federal People's Republic of Yugoslavia.
-Between 1948 and 1969 it was National Archive of the People's Republic of Serbia (the separate Archives of Yugoslavia were established in 1950).
-In 1969, the Archive was given its current name, the Archive of Serbia.
+The name of the Archives was changed several times.
+Between 1918 and 1945 they were called State Archives (during this time they were the State Archives of the Kingdom of Yugoslavia).
+Between 1945 and 1948 the name was the State Archives of the Federal People's Republic of Yugoslavia.
+Between 1948 and 1969 it was the State Archives of the People's Republic of Serbia (the separate Archives of Yugoslavia were established in 1950).
+In 1969, the Archives were renamed the Archives of Serbia and in 2021 they changed name to the State Archives of Serbia.

 During World War I, a part of archive material was moved to Niš and Kragujevac, but another part remained in Belgrade.
-During the retreat of the Serbian Army, some of the archives were destroyed, some lost, but much was preserved in a train car in the Kruševac train station.
-After the war, the Archive became the National Archive of the newly formed Kingdom of Serbs, Croats and Slovenes (Yugoslavia).
-The current building of the Archive was dedicated in 1928.
+During the retreat of the Serbian Army, some of the archives were destroyed, some lost, but much was preserved in a train car in the Kruševac Train Station.
+After the war, the archives became the State Archive of the newly formed Kingdom of Serbs, Croats, and Slovenes (Yugoslavia).
+The current building of the archives was built in 1928.

 During the World War II, some of the archive material was confiscated by the Nazi German authorities.
 In 1941 total of 519 boxes from the period of Kingdom of Serbia were taken, and in 1942 total of 579 crates full of documents and 88 acts were transported to Vienna.
 German Army occupied the building in two periods, so much of the archive was moved to the Faculty of Technology and the Belgrade University Library and the most valuable items were placed in the National Bank's safes.
-After the war, the Archive became the National Archive of the newly formed Federal People's Republic of Yugoslavia, until 1 January 1948 when the separate Archives of Yugoslavia were formed.
+After the war, the Archive became the State Archive of the newly formed Federal People's Republic of Yugoslavia, until 1 January 1948 when the separate Archives of Yugoslavia were formed.

-Archive today

-Serbia today operates an extensive network of archives that cover the whole of the country.
-Although the National Archive in Belgrade was heavily damaged during World War II, the archives still hold a large amount of information that dates back to early medieval times.
+Serbia today operates an extensive network of archives that cover the whole of the country's territory.
+Although the State Archives building in Belgrade was heavily damaged during World War II, the archives still hold a large amount of information that dates back to early medieval times.

 Archives and collections

-Within its 972 archives and 51 collections, the Archives of Serbia houses 10 kilometers of historical records.
+Within its 972 archives and 51 collections, the State Archives of Serbia house 10 kilometers of historical records.
 When taking the time of origin into account, the archival materials are divided into two segments – the old and new period.
 The old period comprises the archival materials until the end of 1918, while the new period comprises the materials from World War II onward.
-The oldest historical records stored in the Archive of Serbia, which originate from Serbia, are the records of the Principal Office (Office of the Prince of Serbia) (documents from 1815-1839).
-Besides that, the Archives of Serbia also preserve private and family records and collections, as well as collections of statesmen, politicians, scientists, writers, cultural and public workers, and other important figures of Serbia.
+The oldest historical records stored in the State Archives of Serbia, which originate from Serbia, are the records of the Principal Office (Office of the Prince of Serbia) (documents from 1815-1839).
+Besides that, the State Archives of Serbia also preserve private and family records and collections, as well as collections of statesmen, politicians, scientists, writers, cultural and public workers, and other important figures of Serbia.